CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

     ![](./media/ediscoveryexporttool.png)

-    - Paste the export key that you copied in the appropriate box.
+    - Paste the export key that you copied into the appropriate box.

     - Select **Browse** to specify the location where you want to download the search report files.

 1. Select **Start** to download the search results to your computer.

-1. Once the report gets downloaded, goto the location of the downloaded folder and open it.
+1. Once the report gets downloaded, go to the location of the downloaded folder and open it.

     ![](./media/content-search-downloaded-report.png)